Exp-Intro-to-GitHub-Flow-Cohort-2/series-intro-to-github-flow-FabricioFodi/.github/steps/2-commit-a-file.md

 5. Click **Commit changes...** in the upper right corner above the contents box.
 For commits, you can enter a short commit message that describes what changes you made.
 This message helps others know what's included in your commit.
 GitHub offers a simple default message, but let's change it slightly for practice.
 First, enter `Add PROFILE.md` in the first text-entry field titled "Commit message".

+6. edit file

    <img alt="screenshot of adding a new file with a commit message" src="/images/commit-full-screen.png" />

-6. In this lesson, we'll ignore the other fields and click **Commit changes**.
+7. In this lesson, we'll ignore the other fields and click **Commit changes**.
-7. Wait about 20 seconds then refresh this page (the one you're following instructions from).
+8. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.